JuniFruit/mini-reddit/README.md

 # React reddit app

-A copy of reddit social network with much less feature. <i> This project is for training purposes only </i>
+A copy of reddit social network with much less features. <i> This project is for training purposes only </i>

 ### What is used